nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/README.md

 When you work with Anaconda, you can create custom lists that tell Anaconda where to install libraries from, and in what order.
 You can even specify a particular version.
 You write this list using  <a href="http://yaml.org/" target="_blank">yaml</a>(Yet Another Markup Language).
 This is an alternative to using `pip` to install `Python` packages.

 In previous steps, you used a custom .yaml list to install all of the `Python` libraries that you will need to complete the lessons in this course.
 This .yaml list is customized to install libraries from the repositories and in an order that minimizes conflicts.

-If you run into any issues installing the environment from the yaml, let me know!

 ## Manage Your Conda Environment